Cardiff Arms Park: Athletics

 In 1958, the British Empire and Commonwealth Games were held in Cardiff.
 The event was (to date) the biggest sporting event ever held in Wales; however, it would not have been possible without the financial support given by the WRU and the Cardiff Athletic Club.
 Both the opening and closing ceremonies took place at Cardiff Arms Park, plus all the track and field events, on what had been the greyhound track.
 It would turn out to be the last time that South Africa would participate in the Games until 1994.
 South Africa withdrew from the Commonwealth Games in 1961.

-Baseball & British baseball
+Baseball and British baseball

 Baseball was established early on in Cardiff, and one of the earliest of games to be held at the Arms Park was on 18 May 1918.
-It was a charity match in aid of the Prisoner of War Fund between Welsh and American teams of the U.S. Beaufort & U.S. Jupiter.
+It was a charity match in aid of the Prisoner of War Fund between Welsh and American teams of the U.S. Beaufort and U.S. Jupiter.
 British baseball matches have also regularly taken place at the Arms Park and hosted the annual England versus Wales international game every four years.
 The games are now usually held at Roath Park.